nic-dgl104-winter-2022/class-textbook/ch7/Dependency Injection/README.md

 3. The Separation of Concerns Principle: states that each class should have a single defined responsibility.
 In practice this leads to the creation of more, smaller classes that need to be connected together to fulfill each other’s dependencies.

 ## Dependency injection and mobile devices
-There are 2 major ways of implementing dependency injection and I will attempt to provide examples to illustrate both..
+There are 2 major ways of implementing dependency injection and I will attempt to provide examples to illustrate both.
 1. Constructor Injection: This type of dependency injection happens during your class instantiation; dependencies are initialized then passed as objects through your class constructor.
 2. Field Injection (or Setter Injection):  This type of dependency injection happens after your class instantiation; dependencies are initialized and passed to the instantiated object’s setter method.